tetra-code/cse_y2_notes/Q1/CG/week3.md

 ![Image](../../images/into_cube.PNG)

-The result is that content closer to the near plane will appear closer and contet further to the near plane will appear further:
+The result is that content closer to the near plane will appear closer and content further to the near plane will appear further:

 ![Image](../../images/mapping.PNG)